pimcore/generic-data-index-bundle/doc/04_Searching_For_Data_In_Index/09_Pimcore_Query_Language/03_Use_PQL_as_Developer.md

 #### 1. Search Modifier for the Generic Data Index search services

-You can use the `PqlFilter` search modifier to filter search results based on a PQL query.
-The [PqlFilter](https://github.com/pimcore/generic-data-index-bundle/blob/1.x/src/Model/Search/Modifier/QueryLanguage/PqlFilter.php) search modifier can be used with the search services provided by the bundle.
-Take a look at the [Search Services documentation](../README.md) for details.
+You can use the [PqlFilter](https://github.com/pimcore/generic-data-index-bundle/blob/1.x/src/Model/Search/Modifier/QueryLanguage/PqlFilter.php) search modifier to filter search results based on a PQL query.
+The `PqlFilter` search modifier can be used with the search services provided by the Generic Data Index bundle.
+Take a look at the [Search Services](../README.md) documentation for details.

 #### 2. Direct use of the PQL processor to get the search query